 - 1. Finalising major projects to deliver essential community facilities now and into the future. - 2.
-Renewing ageing infrastructure in a challenging financial environment - 3.
-Maintaining our vision and values as we plan appropriate and sustainable development. - 4.
-Supporting local businesses and industries to thrive. - 5.
-Opening up opportunities for our arts community. - 6.
-Taking the lead in environmental issues by maintaining existing bushland and prioritising biodiversity corridors - 7.
-Advocating on behalf of our community to State and Federal governments on issues that affect them such as health and transport. - 8.
-Embracing new ways of doing business to ensure we deliver services to the community in the most responsive, effective, and efficient way.
+Renewing ageing infrastructure in a challenging financial environment

+3. Maintaining our vision and values as we plan appropriate and sensible development to sustain a growing population.sustainable development.

+4. Supporting local businesses and industries to thrive.

+5. Opening up opportunities for our arts community.

+6. Taking the lead in environmental issues by maintaining existing bushland and prioritising biodiversity corridors-

+7. Advocating on behalf of our community to State and Federal governments on issues that affect them such as health and transport.

+8. Embracing new ways of doing business to ensure we deliver services to the community in the most responsive, effective, and efficient way.